grundius1/coronavirus_bar_race/README.md

 this project allows to create a bar char race for coronavirus cases in all the world with the data obtained from our world in data.
 [Our World in Data Coronavirus dataset](https://ourworldindata.org/covid-cases)

+the dataset is automatically downloaded from the web

 ## libraries

 * pandas